hansronald/kandidaten/README.md

 # Bachelor's thesis in mathematical statistics

-*Code for bachelor thesis High-dimensional inverse covariance estimation - evaluation of new method using Graphical Lasso.*
+*Code for bachelor thesis High-dimensional inverse covariance estimation - evaluation of a new method using Graphical Lasso.*

 ### Abstract